lorriercom/lorrier-lr2/bbg configuration/bbg_flashing.md

-BBG Image Flashing Procedure
+﻿BBG Image Flashing Procedure
 ============================

 There are several possibilities how to flash a new image to the BeagleBone Green.
 Here we describe two of them:

-### 1) microSD automatic extracting contents
+### 1) microSD automatic extracting contents (not recommended for newest LR2 versions)

 -   Get a 4GB or larger microSD card that is FAT formatted.